RyanCCollins/meetup-event-planner/client/app/src/containers/LandingContainer/README.md

 ## LandingContainer
-A container that does ...
+A container for the landing page

 ### Example Usage